 The process of revising copyright has been ongoing for many years.
 While most of the folks with the Digital Copyright Canada forum joined this process in the summer of 2001, some earlier developments will be documented.
 Each entry will indicate the type of participant: government (the bureaucracy), parliament (members of the elected parliament), senate, court, citizens, NGO (Non-Governmental Organizations), Corporation, etc.

-It is important to realize that Canadian copyright law has been constantly changing (See: The same “old” line), with the most recent major changes being in 1997.
+It is important to realize that Canadian copyright law has been constantly changing (See: The same “old” line), with major changes in 1988, 1997, and 2012.

 What Copyright regulates are technological acts, and thus Copyright law must continue to be updated to reflect technological change.
 Our policy question is never whether there should be change, but whether the changes embrace or try to delay inevitable changes brought by new technology.